Code-Institute-Submissions/mpysys-Battleship_project/README.md

 - Played the games 40 turns in a win state and lose state to ensure outcomes were working
 - Tested in my personal and Heroku terminals

+**TESTING SCENARIOS**:
+I have tested various scenarios of data input to test validation
+- User name with numbers, letters, empty
+- User row with numbers or empty
+- User column with letters or empty
+- typing surrender at various stages of the game
+- I have tried placing 1,2,3,4,5,6...
+500 ships on the board

 [Back to top ⇧](#MM's-Battleship)

 ## Issues and Bugs